CommandPost/FCPCafe/docs/_includes/latenite/explore-latenites-tools.md

 Chris helped Bret throw together a Swift/SwiftUI installer, bringing BretFX to the Apple App Store.

-You can check out BretFX's apps on the Mac App Store [here](https://apps.apple.com/au/developer/poptop-production-llc/id1744600123).
+You can check out [BretFX's apps on the Mac App Store](https://apps.apple.com/au/developer/poptop-production-llc/id1744600123).

 ---